andmar8/Cordova-WP-SqlitePlugin/README.md

  I believe this is also on nuget, but I couldn't figure out how to make the many nuget sqlite libraries work, interestingly there seems to be an official microsoft slqite library.

+ Extract the zip file to wherever you like.

- - Open up the solution for windows phone and compile it
+ - Open up the sql library solution for windows phone and compile it:

+ Community.CsharpSqlite.WinPhone\Community.CsharpSqlite.WinPhone.csproj

+ VS2012 will ask if you want to do a one way upgrade of the project, click OK

+ It will then give you a security warning, click OK

+ Build the Solution

- - Add sql library to project
+ - Add sql library to phonegap project

  - Add in plugin references and compile flags
  - Download/install plugin: phonegap local plugin add http://git.com/<url TBC>
  - Add plugin to your project